 It is best to wait until mid summer to attempt the trip.
 Early summer trips must contend with swift running rivers swollen with snowmelt and deep snow on the high passes.
 To avoid the crowds plan your trip for mid-week or in the early fall.

 Overnight hikers in the Maroon Bells-Snowmass Wilderness must now use IGBC approved bear proof food storage containers.
-Starting in 2020 backpackers will be required to make reservations for designated campsites.
+Starting in 2023 backpackers will be required to make advanced reservations for designated camping areas.
+Permits must be purchased in advance at recreation.gov.
 For more information on the new food storage and permit rules along with other regulations covering overnight trips in the wilderness see the Maroon Bells-Snowmass Wilderness Regulations at the bottom of the trail details (description) page.

 Buy the Book